reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 export default Employee;
 ```

 As we can see, we have an attribute as `id` which will be the foreign key for the table.
 We also have an attribute as `managedBy` which denotes the id of the manager who is managing this employee.
-We need to mark this attribute as foreign key.
+We need to mark this attribute as a foreign key.
 In Sequelize, we can define  `references` and map the reference to the other model and key for foreign key definition.

-Next, we need to define ORM mapping for parent-child relationship.
-We will have one-to-many relationship which means one manager can have multiple employees under that person.
+Next, we need to define ORM mapping for the parent-child relationship.
+We will have a one-to-many relationship which means one manager can have multiple employees under that person.
 Sequelize provides 4 types of associations that should be combined to create ORM mappings for *One-To-One*, *One-To-Many* and *Many-To-Many*:

 * `hasOne`
 * `belongsTo`